Jammin Pie Fest

 A Minnesota-area smash hit!

-Music and pie lovers gather in a park-like back yard setting every fall to eat, dance, relax, share encouragement and experience a live show.
+For 8 years, music and pie lovers have gathered in a park-like back yard setting every fall to eat, dance, relax, share encouragement and experience a live show.
 The public event is organized by Walk Right In Ministries in collaboration with the Jamieson family, great neighbors, fun-loving volunteers, donors and other generous sponsors.
 All are committed to creating an afternoon that celebrates and fosters inclusive community.

-Bring a lawn chair or blanket, a bunch of friends and the whole family!
+Guests bring a lawn chair or blanket, a bunch of friends and the whole family!
 The back yard includes wheelchair access and a handicap accessible ADA-compliant portable restroom.
-We especially want to encourage special needs families and caregivers of all generations to join us.
+We especially encourage special needs families and caregivers of all generations to join us.

 What is the dream of Jammin’ Pie Fest?

 Walk Right In Ministries celebrates and fosters communities of belonging for people of all abilities.

 Friendships and community are so important when you are part of a special-needs family.
 Yet isolation is a common dilemma.
 Daily cares keep caregivers at home, problematic behaviors limit participation in church, social connections can become strained and participating in public events can present challenges.
 Walk Right In Ministries hosts the annual Jammin’ Pie Fest for just these reasons and more.